 Other features

-3-D transforms in HTML
+3D transforms in HTML

-In Metro style apps built for Windows using JavaScript, 3-D transforms provide developers a way to deliver smooth, fluid visual experiences that are normally associated with native client apps.
-These 3-D transforms take current 2-D web content and add a third dimension, allowing developers to use effects like perspective transforms and flipping elements on and off the screen.
+In Metro style apps built for Windows using JavaScript, 3D transforms provide developers a way to deliver smooth, fluid visual experiences that are normally associated with native client apps.
+These 3D transforms take current 2D web content and add a third dimension, allowing developers to use effects like perspective transforms and flipping elements on and off the screen.

 DirectX 11

 Modernization of the DirectX platform in Windows 8 encompasses the improvement of interoperability across DirectX API levels and across-components of the graphics stack.
 The video stack has been updated to be compatible with DirectX 11.
 The cross-level interoperability lets developers use a common version of the DirectX API and combine Direct2D, Direct3D, and DirectCompute—minimizing the number of memory copies and reducing general overhead in activities that span subsystems.
-Support for independent render-only and display-only devices allow for compute-dedicated GPUs and USB displays, respectively.
+Support for independent render-only and display-only devices allows for compute-dedicated GPUs and USB displays, respectively.

 Adaptive grid control

-The adaptive grid control allow HTML5 designers and developers to lay out app elements, such as controls and app content, into columns and rows by defining a grid structure using fixed, fractional, or automatic units.
+The adaptive grid control allows HTML5 designers and developers to lay out app elements, such as controls and app content, into columns and rows by defining a grid structure using fixed, fractional, or automatic units.

 Animation in HTML